Chaste/Chaste.github.io/site/content/docs/user-tutorials/SolvingMoreElasticityProblems.md

 the previous solve will be used as the initial guess.
-Although at the moment the solution from the previous call to `Solve()` will be over-written, calling `Solve()` repeatedly may be useful for some problems: sometimes, Newton's method will fail to converge for given force/pressures etc, and it can be (very) helpful to ''increment'' the loading.
+Although at the moment the solution from the previous call to `Solve()` will be over-written, calling `Solve()` repeatedly may be useful for some problems: sometimes, Newton's method will fail to converge for given force/pressures etc, and it can be (very) helpful to *increment* the loading.
 For example, set the gravity to be (0,-9.81/3), solve, then set it to be (0,-2*9.81/3), solve again, and finally set it to be (0,-9.81) and solve for a final time